crystalplanet/redshift/README.md

 ### Buffered channels

 Buffered channels can be created by passing in a buffer as it's first argument.
-Buffered channel will allow to write to it without blocking, until the buffer is full.
+A buffered channel will allow to write to it without blocking, until the buffer is full.

 ```php
 use CrystalPlanet\Redshift\Buffer\Buffer;